ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 Points:
 1. There's an `IServiceCollection` extension method for each project/library to encapsulate the specific services needed for the project.
 2. Only the data layer service is different.
 The Server version, used by both the Blazor Server and the WASM API Server, interfaces with the database and Entity Framework.
 It's scoped as a Singleton.
-3. Everything is async.
-We use a `DbContextFactory` and manage `DbContext` instances as we use and release them.
+3. Everything is async, using a `DbContextFactory` and manage `DbContext` instances as they are used.
 The WASM Client version uses `HttpClient` (which is a scoped service) to make calls to the API and is therefore scoped.
 4. the `FactoryDataService` implementing `IFactoryDataService` processes all data requests through generics.  `TRecord` defines which dataset is retrieved and returned.
 The factory services boilerplate all core data service code.
 5. There's both a real SQL Database and an in-memory SQLite `DbContext`.